The following trips are open to all Longwood students.

 An AB trip is an opportunity for you to engage in service learning during your spring break.
 AB is a great way to explore social issues and discover new things about yourself through education and purposeful action.
-Through short term immersion in various locations around the United States, you will team up with other students to explore complex social issues such as environmental conservation, health care, education, socioeconomic equity, identities and empowerment, and community development.
+Through short-term immersion in various locations around the United States, you will team up with other students to explore complex social issues such as environmental conservation, health care, education, socioeconomic equity, identities and empowerment, and community development.
 By engaging with the community, you will learn about root causes and systemic issues in addition to the personal stories of the communities you will serve.

-By participating in AB you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
+By participating in AB, you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
 In addition, you will have the opportunity to explore social change and further develop as a citizen leader.

 Longwood University is committed to providing access to all Longwood students who wish to participate; however, space is limited due to the popularity of the experience.
 ASB now uses an application process to select participants.

-The AB program promotes an alcohol and drug free philosophy.
+The AB program promotes an alcohol- and drug-free philosophy.
 This prohibits alcohol consumption or drug use by anyone participating in the program, regardless of age.
 Any group member who does not adhere to this policy will be asked to leave the program at his or her own expense.

 All group members must complete an application and provide proof of insurance coverage.

 A meaningful service learning experience requires both education and reflection.
-Therefore, there will be a mandatory orientation meeting, as well as several mandatory pre-trip educational meetings.
+There will be a mandatory orientation meeting, as well as several mandatory pre-trip educational meetings.
 You will meet other group members and learn about the community in which you will be living and working.
 Attendance at these meetings is important for building strong bonds with community and group members.